-Extending your the member duration of your remarketing campaigns can keep you connected to users that may convert at a higher rate, or a lower cost, over a longer time.
+Extending the membership duration of your remarketing campaigns connects you to users that may convert at a higher rate, or a lower cost, over a longer time.

-Reason 6: Overlapping Durations
+Reason 7: Overlapping durations

 Okay, here comes the good stuff.

-But be careful!
-Another common mistake marketers make is not paying attention to their durations (notice the plural “s” there) as they create audiences.
+A common mistake marketers make is not paying attention to their durations (notice the plural “s” there) as they create audiences.

-It’s common to make 7-day, 14-day, 30-day, 60-day, 90-day, etc. However, regardless of the duration, you need to make sure that if you’re using one audience, you should negate the others.
+It’s common to set a duration of 7-day, 14-day, 30-day, 60-day, 90-day, etc. Whatever the duration, if you use one audience, negate the others.

 Siphoning traffic from one audience into another is a big no-no. (Think of it as keyword cannibalization.)

 These are literally the emails of your existing clients.
-Why would you not remarket to these high value upsell opportunities?
+Why would you not remarket to these high-value upsell opportunities?

 The closest thing to a true custom audience is one that looks a lot like it.

 In Google Ads, these are called Similar Audiences.
-In Facebook, they’re called Lookalike Audiences.

 The screenshot below shows two remarketing audiences for our Postcard visitors.
 We created one ourselves, and the other is based on a Lookalike of that audience.

-As advertisers, remarketing is our digital follow-up call.
-And these visitors have taken the time the shop around, compare your products and features, and instigate a transaction by adding something to their digital shopping carts.
+These visitors are valuable.
+They’ve taken the time to shop around, compare your products and features, and instigate a transaction by adding something to their digital shopping carts.

 Ra Yoga does a great job recognizing that I’ve made it to the shopping cart, and they’re remarketing to me by explaining what I get for the price.